NoahTheDuke/vim-just/CONTRIBUTING.md

 Contributing
 ============

-Make some changes, open a PR, easy-peasy.
-I like to manually apply PRs, so don't be surprised if I close your PR while pushing your authored commit directly to main.
+Thank you for your interest in contributing to `vim-just`!

+## General

 Any contribution intentionally submitted for inclusion in the work by you shall be licensed as in [LICENSE](LICENSE), without any additional terms or conditions.

+## Pull Requests

+Reviewing a change requires understanding the reason for the change.
+To save time and avoid additional back-and-forth, please include a descriptive rationale when submitting your PR.
+If the changes have already been discussed in a `vim-just` issue, this can simply be a link to the relevant issue.

+We sometimes like to manually apply PRs, so don't be surprised if we close your PR while pushing your authored commit directly to main.

 Developer Documentation
 =======================

+## Conformance

+Filetype detection and ftplugin settings follow `just` documentation without deviation.

+Syntax highlighting targets how `just` actually behaves.
+This means that if `just` accepts a syntax form, it's considered valid, even if it's not documented directly.

 ## Test Suite